onigetoc/require2import/README.md

     npm install -g require2import

-### Usage require2import (Short cut use r2i)
+### Usage require2import (Short cut use require2import)

 To transform a single js file (require to import ES).
 The target.js is the file ton convert for ES:

     require2import target.js

-Shorter is better?
-Do the same thing with the shortcut: r2i

-    r2i target.js

-Test it with node if it do work now after conversion:

-    node target.js

-To transform all JavaScript files in a directory:
+To transform all JavaScript files in a directory ex: src :

-    require2importsrc
+    require2import src

 Try this from the examples folder to test this file and check the console.log:

-    node src/sum.js // it will not work require2importsrc/sum.js // The file: src/sum.js has been modified successfully
+    node src/sum.js // it will not work require2import src/sum.js // The file: src/sum.js has been modified successfully
-    node src/sum.js // now it's working and the console.log show the result '8'
+    node src/sum.js // now it's working and the console.log will show the result '8'

 Some example test i did to see if it's worked and helped me to create this projet.
 Do not forget to the path example folder to try and test it and change or add `"type": "module"` in your project package.json to allow modules import.

     cd examples

-To transform all JavaScript files in the current directory (where is the require2import.js file):

-    node require2import.js

 The script will automatically detect and transform all `require()` statements in the specified files or directories, replacing them with the appropriate `import` statements.